About Dr. Ellison

 Many people contributed to my successes at the University of Florida, none more than the American Quarter Horse Association that funded my PhD work under the direction of Dr. Charles Graham .
 Dr. Graham was a crusty Texas veterinarian that taught me stubbornness and hard work would be its own reward.
 I learned this during a summer volunteer-internship at his Southwest Stallion Station in Elgin, TX.
 Fifteen years later he was the president of AQHA .
 He instantly remembered our time together when I contacted him about my project and he had no hesitation in granting the funds.

 Postgraduate collaborations include projects with three large pharmaceutical companies, individual projects with researchers in Germany and Norway, molecular genetic collaborations at NIH, and individual scientists/clinicians working in universities here in the United States.
 There have been no greater collaborations that those with horse owners and their veterinarians.
 Each have contributed uniquely and greatly to my quest to find answers to difficult problems.
+My most recent research involves amyotrophic lateral sclerosis, ALS.
+The ALS page is updated regularly.
 Scientific papers are the milestones of my life’s work.

 Siobhan P. Ellison DVM PhD